$2,255 pp (USD)

 Arusha to Tarangire National Park

-Leave Arusha and drive for about 2 hours to Tarangire National Park.
-This park is often referred to as the "home of elephants".
-You have a great chance to spot elephants in large groups gathering around the Tarangire River.
-Other animals to be spotted include leopards, lions, giraffes and even tree - climbing pythons.
-Dinner and overnight at Endoro Lodge.
+Leave Arusha and drive for about 2 hours to Tarangire National Park, often referred to as the home of elephants.
+You will have a great chance to spot large groups of elephants gathering around the Tarangire River.
+Other animals include leopards, lions, giraffes and even tree-climbing pythons.
+Enjoy dinner and an overnight stay at Endoro Lodge.

 - Main Destination: